simonberner/rps-electron-app/README.md

 ## Collaboration
 - Open the project in VSCode/IntelliJ/WebStorm (or whatever you prefer) to explore the code
-- Collaborate with me and create a PR with some awesome new features, UI improvements or bug-fixes ;)
+- Collaborate with me and create a PR with some awesome new features, UI improvements or bug-fixes.

-## Ideas for new features and improvements
+### Ideas for new features and improvements
-- Add a feature to change the opponent:
-  - Player1 vs Computer (OK)
-  - Player1 vs Player2 (Pending)
-  - Computer1 vs Computer2 (Pending)
-- Make the UI more awesome
-- Customise the default electron menus
-- Create a proper app icon for the game
-- Create single distribution files for macOS, Win and Linux
+Find the current list of open [ideas here](https://github.com/simonberner/rps-electron-app/issues).

 ## Testing with Jest
 To execute the Jest tests simply hit:``npm test`` or just ``jest``